 Mikel Arteta wants reaction not recrimination to follow Arsenal’s surprise defeat to Liverpool on Saturday.

 However with key games against Manchester United, Liverpool and Bayern Munich at Emirates Stadium in the next 10 days, the midfielder knows the recipe for redemption is simple.

 "We need to react, improve and face the games ahead in a different manner"

-Copyright 2023 The Arsenal Football Club plc.
+Copyright 2023 The Arsenal Football Club Limited.
 Permission to use quotations from this article is granted subject to appropriate credit being given to www.arsenal.com as the source.